 The company uses their own waterproof technology to make these shoes that keep water out!
 I really couldnd’t believe my eyes when I tested them out: rain droplets bead up and just flick off the surface of Vessi shoes.
 When I walked through puddles (and I really mean I walked through them and splashed), my feet stayed dry.

-Check out the styles called the Weekend Sneaker, Cityscape Classic, Everyday Classic, Boardwalk Slip-On and the more adventure-ready shoe Stormburst.
+Check out the adventure-ready style from Vessi called the Stormburst Low Top.
+I have these and I take them hiking!
 These Vessi styles combat precipitation like mud, slush, snow, drizzle and puddles.
 They are a smart move if you are going to a destination where there’s a chance of rain.

 My travel hiking boots wish list